alekseynemiro/alekseynemiro/_projects/README.md

 *Updated: 2023-10-07 (yyyy-mm-dd)*

-This file contains all projects, including archived ones.
+This file contains all public projects, including archived ones.

 See file [LIVE.md](LIVE.md) if you want to see live projects only.